 In Windows 10, the File Explorer icon is available by default in the taskbar.
-Users can also access the File Explorer from the Start menu in the lower-left corner.
-File Explorer icon missing from Start Menu is an issue that you may encounter out of nowhere though.
+File Explorer icon missing from Start Menu is an issue that you may encounter out of nowhere, though.

 1. Verify Settings App

-- Click on the Personalization > Start.
-On the left pane, scroll down to the bottom and click on the link which reads Choose which folders appear on Start.
+- Click on Personalization and then Start.
+On the left pane, scroll down to the bottom and click on the link, which reads Choose which folders appear on Start.

 But for some reason, if you cannot change the setting for File Explorer or if the toggle is grayed out, then check out the next solution.

-2. Manually add Missing File Explorer in the Start menu
+2. Manually add File Explorer in the Start menu

-- After that launch the RUN dialog box.
-For that, Press WIN + R keyboard shortcuts and type the following path in it and press OK.
-C:\ProgramData\Microsoft\Windows\Start Menu Places
+- Press Windows + R keyboard shortcuts and type the following path in it and press OK.

 3. Change File Explorer properties

-- Launch the Run Dialog box by pressing WIN + R keyboard shortcut.
+- Launch the Run dialog box by pressing Windows + R keyboard shortcut.

 - Choose the earlier data, and then click on the Restore button.